 Instead of charging “2 and 20” — a 2 percent management fee and 20 percent of profits — Mr. Buffett’s investors “keep all of the annual gains up to 6 percent; above that level Buffett takes a one-quarter cut,” Ms. Loomis wrote. […]

-It was managing money for others that explains how Warren Buffett got very rich, very young.
-And it was compounding that early fortune that eventually made him into a billionaire.
+It was managing money for other people that enabled Warren Buffett to get very rich, very young.